-Exquisite Asian Cooking an Drive By Graduation Parades — How Natalie Chu Does Shelter at Home | PaperCity Magazine
+Exquisite Asian Cooking and Drive-By Graduation Parades — How Natalie Chu Does Shelter at Home | PaperCity Magazine

 Natalie Chu: Anything by Liquid Mind.
 I need to chill from all the news I watch.

-What are you binge watching?
+What are you binge-watching?

-Chu: The news on e.v.e.r.y.f.r.e.a.k.i.n.g channel.
+Chu: The news on e.v.e.r.y f.r.e.a.k.i.n.g channel.
 (BBC, NHK, CNN, FOX, local news, etc.)

 If your life were currently a reality series, what would it be called?

-Chu: Ground Hog Day.
+Chu: Groundhog Day.

-Anything productive you are doing – closet edits, handwritten correspondence, starting a new business initiative/strategy, gardening …
+Are you doing anything productive?
+Closet edits, handwritten correspondence, starting a new business initiative/strategy, gardening …?

 Chu: Cooking like it’s going out of style.
 House full means my heart is full.
-Clearing out that one drawer that’s been the dump drawer for 20 years, finally thinking about seriously going into the sauce biz, organizing my collated notes and maybe churning out a book.
+Clearing out that one drawer that’s been the dump drawer for 20 years, finally thinking about seriously going into the sauce biz, organizing my collated notes, and maybe churning out a book.

 Go-to recipes.